zio/zio-zmx/docs/overview/diagnostics.md

 In general ZMX Diagnostics server handles commands sent as an Array of Bulk Strings.
 The first string is the command and the rest are the command parameters.

-At the moment the server handles only to two parameterless commands:
+At the moment the server handles these commands:
 - `dump`
+- `metrics`
 - `test`

 ### Dump